Notimatica/docs/sdk-installation.md

 var Notimatica = Notimatica || [];
 Notimatica.push(['init', {
   project: 'PROJECT_ID',
-  autorun: false
+  autoSubscribe: false
 }]);
 ```

-In this example we set autorun to false, so we say that we don't want SDK prompt users to subscribe automatically, we want to do it manually. -->
+In this example we set autoSubscribe to false, so we say that we don't want SDK prompt users to subscribe automatically, we want to do it manually. -->

 <div class="callout callout-info" role="alert">